-Eva Mendes Explains Six Month Absence With Her Stunning Public Appearance
+Eva Mendes Explains Six-Month Absence With Her Stunning Public Appearance

 Eva Shares The Secret To Getting Her Body Back After Pregnancy

-Talking with Shape, Ms. Mendes echoed much of what has been heard from other celebrities in revealing their secrets to getting back into peak condition, when she emphasized the importance of variety.
+Talking with Shape, Ms. Mendes echoed much of what has been heard from other celebrities in revealing their secrets to getting back into peak condition when she emphasized the importance of variety.
 Instead of choosing a single activity to perform at 30-45 minute intervals, Mendes says she mixes things up with a number of different exercises.
 While she admits to preferring her runs and sprints, the actress turned fashion designer says she also incorporates weight training and squats into her workout routines.

-Eva has found it difficult to make time for her workouts, since having her second daughter, but she adds that having to run her children around is almost enough to make up for her lost physical activity.
+Eva has found it difficult to make time for her workouts since having her second daughter, but she adds that having to run her children around is almost enough to make up for her lost physical activity.
 Having children has also inspired Mendes to start eating healthier, so she’s stopped stocking up on junk food.

 Unfortunately, there’s an app for that.